Sports in Phoenix: Motor sports

-The Phoenix International Raceway, was built in 1964 with a one-mile oval, a one-of-a-kind design, as well as a 2.5-mile road course.
+The Phoenix Raceway, was built in 1964 with a one-mile oval, a one-of-a-kind design, as well as a 2.5-mile road course.
 Today, "Phoenix International Raceway has a tradition that is unmatched in the world of racing."
 It currently hosts several NASCAR events per season, and the annual Fall NASCAR weekend, which includes events from four different NASCAR classes, is a huge event.
 After thirty years of hosting various events, especially NHRA drag racing events, Firebird International Raceway (FIR) closed operations in 2013.
 However, the NHRA negotiated a deal with the Gila River Indian Community (the owners of FIR) and re-opened the venue to NHRA events in 2014, under the new name, "Wild Horse Pass Motorsports Park".
 Phoenix hosted the United States Grand Prix from 1989 to 1991.
 The race was discontinued after the 1991 edition due to poor attendance.